georgetour/Javascript-Guide-and-The-Mysterious-Code/README.md

 - Simple as possible, so even younger guys understand it.
 - Also it will contain explanation for some mysterious stuff javascript has, which even more experienced programmers might struggle.
 - Finally it will contain interview questions and answers that are sometimes confusing.
+- When finished we will try to make a cool app or game or something like that!(Still thinking what to make!)